 Traditional fisheries management is a two-step process: First, scientists conduct stock assessments, and then fishery managers negotiate measures, such as catch quotas, to make sure that the resource—the targeted fish—is being used optimally and sustainably.
-While this seems simple enough, the current approach has too often proved ineffective in its implementation.
+Although this seems simple enough, the current approach has too often proved ineffective in its implementation.